State of the Art and Potentialities of Graph-level Learning: Graph-Level Graph Neural Networks (GL-GNNs)

 \section{Graph-Level Graph Neural Networks (GL-GNNs)}

 This section focuses on GL-GNNs, which are the most influential graph-level learning techniques at present.
 The cornerstone branch of GL-GNNs \textemdash Message Passing Neural Networks (MPNNs) (see Section \ref{MPNN_INTRO}) \textemdash are introduced first, followed by.
-Some emerging methods in GL-GNNs, such as subgraph-based methods (see Section \ref{subgraph-based GL-GNNs}), graph kernel-based methods (see Section \ref{kernel-based GL-GNNs}), and contrastive learning-based approaches (see Section \ref{contrastive GL-GNNs}).
+Some emerging methods in GL-GNNs, such as subgraph-based methods (see Section \ref{subgraph-based GL-GNNs}) and graph kernel-based methods (see Section \ref{kernel-based GL-GNNs}).
 Notably, these emerging approaches take advantage of some of the insights from traditional graph-level learning methods.
 In addition, we review progress in spectral GL-GNNs (see Section \ref{spectralgnn}), which push graph-level learning forward through spectrum properties.
-Please refer to Table \ref{table_gnn} for the GL-GNNs discussed in this section.
+There are also some contents related to GL-GNNs in Appendix \ref{ap_gnn}, such as contrastive learning-based approaches (see Appendix \ref{contrastive GL-GNNs}), the expressivity (see Appendix \ref{expressivity}), generalizability (see Appendix \ref{Generalizability}), and explainability (see Appendix \ref{Explanation-GNN}) of GL-GNNs.
+Please refer to Table \ref{table_gnn} in Appendix \ref{ap_gnn} for the GL-GNNs discussed in this section.